-The symptoms of adult ADHD affect everything from a person’s relationships to their career.
-Adult ADHD is often not recognized during childhood.
-Young individuals are frequently categorized as poor students, daydreamers, class clowns, slackers, or troublemakers.
+Attention-deficit disorders, such as Attention Deficit Hyperactivity Disorder (ADHD), are not just conditions that affects children.
+The symptoms of ADHD in adults can impact many areas of your life—from your relationships to your career.
+Adult ADHD often goes unrecognized during childhood, and many adults do not realize that they have this disorder until it severely impacts their lives.
+Younger people are frequently categorized as poor students, daydreamers, class clowns, slackers, or troublemakers.
 When you were younger, you may have compensated for the symptoms of ADHD, only to encounter difficulties as an adult as your responsibilities grew.

 There is good news despite the overwhelming challenges.
-Counseling, education, and support can help you manage symptoms better and turn potential weaknesses into strengths.
+Counseling, education, and support can help you manage symptoms and turn potential weaknesses into lifelong strengths.

 Signs and Symptoms of ADHD in Adults

-Adults who have attention deficit disorder often exhibit quite different symptoms than children.
-Symptoms are experienced differently by each individual.
+Among those with ADHD, adults will exhibit quite different symptoms than children.
+Symptoms can be experienced differently by everyone.

 - Poor organizational skills – home, office, desk, and car are excessively cluttered

 - Inability to start or finish projects